lorenzobadas/CTF-writeups/DCTF-2022/glade_writeup.md

 At this point we have a maze to solve.

-Just as a note, the first function doesn’t actually check anything since there are no reason to exit without having made a single move, the reason it has nevertheless a call to a check function is just to keep the function 220 bytes long.
+Just as a note, the first function doesn’t actually check anything since there is no reason to exit without having made a single move, the reason it has nevertheless a call to a check function is just to keep the function 220 bytes long.

 ### Solving the maze